fbpx

 Step 1: Select The Magic Wand Tool (W)

-First, you’ll need to toggle the Magic Wand Tool by heading to the Toolbar and clicking and holding the Object Selection Tool.
-The Magic Wand Tool (W) can be found among the tools that come up.
+First, you’ll need to select the Magic Wand Tool by heading to the Toolbar and clicking and holding the Object Selection Tool.
+The Magic Wand Tool (W) is among the tools that come up.

 Step 2: Set The Magic Wand Settings